 Join us for a new adult study, just in time for Lent & Easter.
 “WHO is This MAN?
 The Unpredictable Impact of the Inescapable JESUS” On the eve of his crucifixion it seemed like Jesus’ influence on the world had ended.
 On the contrary, it had just begun.
 In this five-session video-based study, it is revealed how Jesus and Christianity came to make an inescapable influence on our world, and how you as a Christian can make an inescapable influence too.
 Classes begin at 11:15 AM on 2/16, 2/23, 3/15, 3/29, and 4/5.
 For more information, and to register, contact the church office at firstname.lastname@example.org.

 First Communion 2019

-The 2019 Ways of Love series is led by Diaconate Intern Renee Taylor.
-The series will culminate on October 13th with a presentation on Suicide Prevention, led by Gregg Loomis from the American Foundation of Suicide Prevention (AFPS).
-The presentation, titled “Talk Saves Lives” will teach us about the risks and warning signs of suicide.
+The Ways of Love series is led by Diaconate Intern Renee Taylor.
+The 2020 series will begin on March 1st with a presentation on Alcoholism.

 First Communion Celebration 2019